jqcrem/fritter-backend/README.md

 - An object with the updated freetBreakdown

 **Throws**

+- `403` if user is not logged in
+- `404` if the freetBreakdownId is invalid
+- `403` if the user is not the author of the freetBreakdown

 #### `PUT /api/freetBreakdown/modifycontent/:freetBreakdownId?` - Add content in the form of a new freet in a certain location in the freetBreakdown